deepskies/DeepAstroUDA/README.md

 ### Possible Experimental Setups <a name="setups"></a>

 To begin any example run of the DeepAstroUDA code, pip install the package using the following code:
-`pip install deepastrouda`.
+`pip install deep-astro-uda`.
 Any required data will be automatically downloaded by the package.
 Please see the provided template [`config.yaml`](./deep_astro_uda/configs/config.yaml) for a comprehensive look at what training, testing, and output parameters are available.

 |Example Scenarios|
 |:---|